mike99mac/minimy-mike99mac/hardware/README.md

 *Cross section of the two moldings*

 ## Prepare for assembly
-Final assembly of the carcass can take place when you have:
+Final assembly of the carcase can take place when you have:
 - Six panels cut from the two CNC jobs
 - Two sides and internal dividers cut on the tablesaw
 - Two sides assembled and cut with CNC jobs